Are Parlays Worth It in Sports Betting?

 What Is a Parlay (and Why It’s Tempting)

-Regular Parlay
+Regular Parlay bets

-A parlay is a type of bet in which multiple selections (typically between two and twelve) are made on the outcome of different events, with the winnings from each correct pick being used to fund the bet on the next.
+A standard parlay bet is a type of bet in which multiple selections (typically between two and twelve) are made on the outcome of different events, with the winnings from each correct pick being used to fund the bet on the next.
+For the parlay bet to win, every leg must win.
 If one pick is incorrect, the entire bet is lost.
-Parlays offer the potential for large payouts, but the odds of winning are lower than with straight bets on individual events.

-Same Game Parlay
+Same Game Parlay bets

-A same game parlay is a type of sports betting where you combine multiple wagers on a single game into one bet.
+A same game parlay (SGP) is a type of sports betting where you combine multiple wagers on a single game into one bet.
 For example, you might choose to place bets on the winner of the game, the total number of points scored, and the first team to score, all in a single parlay.
 If all of your wagers are successful, the payouts from each are combined into one larger payout.
 The advantage of a same game parlay is that it allows you to increase your potential winnings with a single bet, while also taking on the risk of losing all of your wagers if any of them are unsuccessful.

-A same game parlay can be entertaining because you can watch a single game and be pulling for multiple outcomes to happen.
+A same game parlay bet can be entertaining because you can watch a single game and be pulling for multiple outcomes to happen.
 This experience can be enhanced if certain parlays are tied to one team doing particularly well, in which case several wagers hit as the team overperforms the anticipated lines.

 Credit: USA TODAY/IMAGN

-Whether or not a parlay is worth it can depend on several factors, including the odds of the individual bets being combined, the size of the bet, and the specific betting strategy being employed.
+Whether or not a parlay bet is worth it can depend on several factors, including the odds of the individual bets being combined, the size of the bet, and the specific betting strategy being employed.
 The table below shows that unless one is using a strategy or handicapping service that provides a significant lean against a line or spread, the implied probabilities suggest the optimal mathematical wager is $0 for any parlay from 2-8 legs.

 | Legs | Odds Per Leg | Odds Per Leg | Total Odds | Probability of Win | Optimal Mathematic Wager |